MRI

-The only clinic in the area with the trifecta of MRI machines, means patients will receive the imaging specific to their specific requirements.
-Three different MRI rooms with night and weekend hours allows for scheduling flexibility and fast results.
+The only independent clinic in the area with a quad of MRI machines, means patients will receive the imaging specialized to their specific requirements.
+Four different MRI rooms with night and weekend hours allows for scheduling flexibility and fast results.

 Magnetic Resonance Imaging (MRI) uses radiowaves and a strong magnetic field rather than xrays to produce detailed images of body tissues and organs.
 The magnetic field “excites” and then “relaxes” protons in the body, emitting radio signals.
 The radio signals are processed by a computer to form an image.